dialoa/collection/README.md

 * `collection`: a map of options to build the collection and offprints.
-* `offprint-setup`: a map of additional options to build offprints (not used when building a collection).
-* `collection-setup`: a map of additional options to build collections (not used when building an offprint.)
+* `offprints`: a map of options to build offprints.
+Overrides those in `collection` for offprint outputs.
 * `child-metadata` (alias `metadata`): metadata passed to the sources before import.
 If building a collection of collections, this is only passed to the immediate sources of the collection, not the